-Position against Budget
+Position against Revenue Budget

-The Council's Budget is prepared on a different basis to the Statement of Accounts (which must comply with international accounting rules).
-The following section presents the Revenue Outturn position against Budget6 as reported internally to Council and Cabinet.
-The main measure of the Council's financial performance is the movement in the General Reserve.
-The following shows the Council's spend against Budget for 2015/167:
+The Council's Revenue Budget is prepared on a different basis to the Statement of Accounts (which must comply with international accounting rules).
+The following section presents the Revenue Outturn position against Budget as reported internally to Cabinet and Council.